netlify-demo/developer-documentation/docs/getting-started.md

 fork the official template repo.]

-## 2. Install Dependencies and Build the Site
+## Step 2: Install Dependencies and Build the Site

 Then run the following commands to build a local copy of the website: